Skip to content

 Notice how clean and portable our code now looks.
 This is an advantage of making your pure function receive all its values as parameters.
 By so doing, you will also find it easier to debug your code.

-A vital trait about pure functions is that they will always return the same value with the same set of inputs—no matter how many times you invoke them.
+A vital trait of pure functions is that they will always return the same value with the same set of inputs, no matter how many times they are invoked.